reachkavitas/Final_Report/README.md

 # Business Goals
 The primary business goals of the article recommender system are:
 1. Enhance User Experience:
-o	Deliver articles that are most relevant to the user based on their profile, job function, or past interactions. o	Reduce the time spent searching for information.
+    Deliver articles that are most relevant to the user based on their profile, job function, or past interactions.
+    Reduce the time spent searching for information.
 2. Increase Content Engagement: o	Improve click-through rates (CTR) on articles. o	Increase interaction rates with valuable content.